Updated March 2026 · 10 min read · By Daniel Shilansky, Founder, TomeVox

 Every author who decides to produce an audiobook edition asks the same question: how long is this going to take?
 The honest answer is that traditional human narration takes far longer than most people expect — and the delays aren't always where you'd think.

-The recording itself is only a fraction of the total timeline.
-What extends the process are the coordination overhead, the revision cycles, the technical post-production work, and the review queues at the end.
-This guide maps out the realistic week-by-week timeline for traditional production, explains where things get stuck, and shows how AI production with TomeVox compresses the entire process into hours rather than weeks.
+The recording itself is only a fraction of the total audiobook production timeline.
+What extends the process are coordination overhead, revision cycles, technical post-production, and platform review queues.
+Traditional human narration takes 6–14 weeks from start to live listing, while TomeVox AI production compresses the entire process into hours.

 Human Narration